 Communicate your training method to everyone who will spend an extended period of time with your dog.
 With everyone on the same page about putting an end to unnecessary barks, you’ll be able to train your pooch quickly and easily.

 Training your dog to stop barking can lead to better peace and quiet in your home.
-While the process of training requires patience, following these steps can mean improving your relationship with your pooch.
+While the process of training requires patience, following these steps can mean improving your relationship with your pet.